jeffpar/pcjs.v1/_posts/2019-07-28-a-quick-post.md

 your browser's Copy/Paste shortcut keys, or both.
 The browser's right-click context menu won't always be available if the machine inside is expecting to receive right-clicks itself, but hopefully your browser's keyboard shortcuts will still work.
 Pasting works by injecting keystrokes into the machine, much like you could already do with the *autoType* URL parameter.
-Consider this a "beta" release of Copy/Paste support, because I haven't test every browser yet, I'm sure it could use some refinements, and I'm sure people won't be shy about complaining if something doesn't work.
+Consider this a "beta" release of Copy/Paste support, because I haven't tested every browser yet, and I'm sure people won't be shy about complaining if something doesn't work.

 I've also been working on weaning PCjs off of Amazon Web Services.
 I was using S3 cloud storage for many of the documents I've scanned over the years, but since I was also paying for OneDrive, it seemed silly to pay extra for AWS,